-This field selects the interrupt level when a chip select is used for interrupt acknowledge.
-Refer to 7.8 Using Chip Selects in Interrupt Acknowledge Cycles for additional information.
+This field selects the interrupt level when a chip select is used in interrupt-acknowledge cycles (SPACE = 00).
+During user- or supervisor-space cycles, this field selects program or data space.
+Refer to 7.8 Using Chip Selects in Interrupt-Acknowledge Cycles for additional information.